Kursha Woodgate looks at the ways in which some simple techniques could really develop the online presence of your event.

 Online Event Listings

-If your event has a regional focus, there are some great sites for local what’s on guides that you need to make sure you have covered off, including local radio and regional newspaper sites, and online marketing using services as the Dallas SEO Company online.
+If your event has a regional focus, there are some great sites for local what’s on guides that you need to make sure you have covered off, including local radio and regional newspaper sites.

 Another blinding flash of the obvious here, but don’t forget to list the event on your own website, the venue’s site, any sponsor or partner websites.